 Open clubs issue .04 club masterpoints to the winners of each four-board match, and invitational/newcomer clubs award .03 club masterpoints for each four-board match.
 Overall rank is based on the total victory points won in a complete session of play.
 Players receive either the overall award or the total of the match awards, whichever is greater.
 For overall masterpoint awards, refer to the charts at the end of this chapter.
 These games earn the same overall masterpoint awards as any other regularly sanctioned club game; that is, awards are based on the type of club (open, invitational/ restricted, or newcomer).

 Home-style bridge may be used in club games only.
 It may be used in club championships and charity club championships but not for ACBL-wide events, district-wide events, or any other special events.
 Clubs must apply to the ACBL Club and Member Services Department to conduct home- style bridge games that issue masterpoints.
-The Alert procedure and skip bid warning are not encouraged for this type of event.
+The Alert procedure is not encouraged for this type of event.

 Regular convention cards should not be used for home-style games.
 An inexpensive, specially designed home-style convention card is available from ACBL.